EnderdracheLP/QuestSounds/rl-notes.md

 just drop them into the folder and select them in-game!

 __**Changelog:**__
-- Updated for Beat Saber version 1.21.0
+- Updated for Beat Saber version 1.24.0
-- SoundPacks now included in mod

 Features:
   In-Game Menu for selecting sound files and enabling/disabling custom sounds.